The absence line to call if your child is absent is: 01480 846770

-Our Persistent Absence students have been targeted to ensure improvement and at the end of the first term this year was 11.7% (an improvement of 1% from previous academic year) are classed as PA – meaning that they have missed 10% or more of their days this year This is better than the national average for secondary schools of 12.4%
+Our Persistent Absence students have been targeted to ensure improvement and at the end of the 2016/17 10.3% for students on educated on site were classed as PA – meaning that they have missed 10% or more of their days this year.

 Your child’s attendance is above 97%.
 They are absent less than six days in the school year

 They are highly likely to achieve the best grades for their ability, enabling them to continue their studies and raise their earning potential in the world of work.